Michael Jackson painting by Peter Engels appears to cry after rain damage. The mysterious, emotional portrait touched by nature itself.

 “Mother Nature gave this painting the perfect finishing touch.”

-For collectors, this is more than a portrait — it’s a one-of-a-kind masterpiece, marked by both artistic intent and the unpredictable forces of nature.
+For collectors, this is more than a portrait.
+It’s a one-of-a-kind masterpiece, marked by both artistic intent and the unpredictable forces of nature.
 An evocative homage to Michael Jackson that will forever intrigue and move its viewer.